cjohansen/portfolio/README.md

 index.html and CSS files are), and resources in `public` on the classpath (e.g.
 Portfolio's resources).
 Adjust as necessary.

+Check out [this repo](https://github.com/cormacc/cljserial) for a sample setup with an app target and a portfolio target with shadow-cljs.

 ### shadow-cljs + separate dev server

 If you are using shadow-cljs to build the front-end and leiningen to run the dev